AyushAmbastha/The-Security-Interview-Guide/Cryptography, Authentication and Identity/Hashing Algorithms.md

 ## MD5

 This is the fifth version of the Message Digest algorithm.
-MD5 creates 128-bit outputsand is typically expressed as a 32 digit hexadecimal number.
+MD5 creates 128-bit outputs and is typically expressed as a 32 digit hexadecimal number.
 It is commonly used to check the integrity of files.
 The algorithm is as follows -

 1. Padding Bits - When you receive the input string, you have to make sure the size is 64 bits short of a multiple of 512.
 When it comes to padding the bits, you must add one(1) first, followed by zeroes to round out the extra characters.